 When someone mentions a Christmas Market I immediately think of Europe.
 But did you know that those charming stalls, twinkle lights and festive cheer can be found all over the USA as well?
-I honestly didn’t until started doing a little research during this pandemic.
 Here is a round up of holiday markets that look like they are worth a visit.
-No passport required! (unless you’re outside the US of course)
+No passport required! (unless you’re outside the US of course).
+Most markets open mid November and run through Christmas Eve but be sure to get all the details on the market sites.

-Chicago’s Christkindlesmarkt, the biggest German Christmas market in the US, is an outdoor bustling market right in the heart of downtown Chicago.
+Chicago’s Christkindlesmarkt is the biggest German Christmas market in the US.
+It is an outdoor, bustling market right in the heart of downtown Chicago.
 Vendors from all over are set up in wooden stalls with cute awnings, Christmas lights and wreaths.
 You can even get a commemorative mug to drink all of that Glühwein (mulled wine) from.

 This German inspired market located at Love Park and City Hall, the market runs from Thanksgiving through Christmas Eve.
 Visitors can expect more than 60 vendors in cute wooden stalls selling the similar items that you may find at a European market.
 Enjoy the twinkling lights and the comforting scent of waffles, gingerbread, and bratwurst in the air.
 And of course… mulled wine.
 This market also has cute mugs!

 This traditional European Christmas market has been bringing glühwein to Denver for over 20 years.
 You will find other warming beverages like European coffee, hot chocolate and Bavarian-style beers.
-The market features wooden stalls housing European, local Coloradan, and international merchants, and food options include Bavarian-style pretzels, fresh smoked salmon, knödel, goulash, and Nürnberger sausages.
+The market features wooden stalls housing European, local Coloradan, and international merchants.
+And don’t forget about the food!
+Those options include Bavarian-style pretzels, fresh smoked salmon, knödel, goulash, and Nürnberger sausages.
 Yum!
 Sign me up!

-After checking out the website it looks like this market is fairly new, it may even be the first or maybe second year at this location.
+This market is fairly new but seems to be making its mark on Savannah Christmas traditions.
 Along the river walk you will find seasonal food, crafts, live holiday music, and street performers.
 This festive setting is modeled after a traditional Salzburg Christmas market mixed with a little southern charm.

 This will be the 6th year that Uptown Charlotte will host Christkindlmarkt.
 Visitors can follow their noses to stalls serving Austrian strudels, bratwurst, and souvenir mugs filled with spicy glühwein.
 Local and international vendors will supply plenty of gift options, from local honey to Polish pottery you will find something for everyone.